alexgerdes/ask2elle/Weekly.md

 1. when checking `heliumTestCases/correct/Reexport2` using helium frontend, it seems to me that our current approach cannot handle module imports other than the standard prelude.
 As checking `import <moduleName>` requires the existence of `<moduleName>.lvm` which is the compiled redentition of `<moduleName>.hs`.
 2. The frontend seems cannot handle valid newline character in a string
 3. Helium doesn't support number overloading, thus types for `s,a,b` in `FailAsIntended/parser/contexts` are too general
 4. How is `f (-.4.0) = 3` , quoted from `Success/parser/PatUnaryMinOk`, a valid piece of code?
-Maybe because is it restricted inside the front end?
+Maybe it's valid in the realm of front end?
+5.